MoFEM/mofem-cephas/mofem/doc/markdown/installtion_with_docker_user.md

 Note this is the password to JupyterHub, not a password to the Linux environment.

-> If you login as `mofem` user, you will have admin right in the JupyterHub, and you can add more users there by going to `Controrl Panel -> Admin -> Add Users`
+> If you login as `mofem` user, you will have admin right in the JupyterHub, and you can add more users there by going to `Control Panel -> Admin -> Add Users`

 ## Start running